sqlparser/gspHome/_tutorials/gsp-demo-data-lineage.md

 The value of `vEmp.eName` doesn't depends on `scott.emp.sal`, but the number of records in the `vEmp` depends on the `scott.emp.sal`, so this tool record this kind of relationship as well.

-Another type of impact is that the value of target column in depends on the value of the source column
+Another type of impact is that the value of target column is depends on the value of the source column
 ```sql
 select
 	case when a.kamut=1 and b.teur IS null